jl178/airlift/README.md

 ## Introduction

-Airlift is a Command Line Interface (CLI) tool designed to provide a flexible local development environment for Apache Airflow with simple defaults.
+Airlift is a Command Line Interface (CLI) tool designed to provide a local development environment for Apache Airflow with a simple but flexible interface.
 It is built on top of the official [Airflow Helm Chart](https://artifacthub.io/packages/helm/apache-airflow/airflow).
 <h3 align="center">
 <img src="./docs/images/start.gif"